-To assist the visitor with planning their self-guided tour of the Taranaki Arts Trail, it has been divided geographically into 4 smaller sections.
+To assist the visitor with planning their self-guided tour of the Taranaki Arts Trail, it has been divided geographically into four areas.
 These are North, East, South, and West.
-Admission is free.

-A handy brochure sectioned into North, East, South and West and accompanying fold out map showing the locations of the 2017 Taranaki Arts Trail artists will be available from April onwards at Information Centers, libraries, participating artists and local cafes.
+A handy brochure sectioned into North, East, South and West and accompanying fold out map showing the locations of the 2018 Taranaki Arts Trail artists will be available from February/March onwards at Information Centers, libraries, participating artists and local cafes.
 Please also feel free to contact us directly and we can send you your own copy.

-2017 Taranaki Arts Trail Co-ordinator - Emma Crofskey
+2018 Taranaki Arts Trail Co-ordinator - Niki Jenkinson